 In May 2022, an environmental site assessment was conducted on-site which identified numerous surface dumping, subsurface waste matter, and contaminated soils.
 Subsequently, an EMP was prepared for the site by the environmental consultant, Geo-Technology Associates, Inc. In conjunction with the review of PPS 4-21051, DSP-21037, and this DSP amendment, staff from the Environmental Planning Section received correspondence from the following agencies who are involved in the review of the EMP: The Maryland Department of the Environment, Prince George's County Health Department, Prince George's County Soil Conservation District (PGSCD), and DPIE.
 These agencies have completed their review of the EMP and provided additional guidance to the applicant for handling and removing the contaminants.
 The guidance could result in additional work as the development progresses through the permitting review process, and may include additional clearing, grading, testing of and handling or removing the contaminants, and other mitigation activities.
-The EMP shall be submitted prior to the certification of the TCP2, for conformance, including the limits of disturbance and any conditions or requirements set forth by other operating agencies that could potentially affect the regulated environmental features (REF) or the proposed woodland conservation.
+The EMP shall be submitted prior to the certification of the TCP2, for conformance, including the limits of disturbance and any conditions or requirements set forth by other operating agencies that could potentially affect the regulated environmental features (REF) or the approved woodland conservation.

 - 13. Prince George's County Tree Canopy Coverage Ordinance: Council Bill CB-21-2024, for the Tree Canopy Coverage Ordinance, became effective July 1, 2024.
 Per Section 25-127(a)(4) of the Prince George's County Code, the tree canopy coverage (TCC) requirement for the subject DSP amendment is subject to the regulations in place at the time of approval of DSP-21037.
 The subject site is located within the Residential, Multifamily-48 (RMF-48) and Residential, Single-Family-65 (RSF-65) Zones and is required to provide a minimum of 15 percent of the gross tract area to be covered by tree canopy, which is approximately 20.02 acres.
-This requirement is met through a combination of on-site woodland conservation provided, retained on-site woodland, and proposed landscaped plantings.
+This requirement is met through a combination of on-site woodland conservation provided, retained on-site woodland, and approved landscaped plantings.
 A condition is included herein requiring the applicant to revise the TCC schedule to be consistent with the standard woodland conservation worksheet in TCP2-038-2023-01 and Schedule 4.9-1, Sustainable Landscaping Requirements, of the Landscape Manual. - 14.
 Referral Comments: The subject application was referred to the concerned agencies and divisions.
 The referral comments are summarized as follows, and incorporated herein by reference: - a.
-Historic Preservation and Archeological Review-In a memorandum dated October 23, 2024 (Stabler, Smith, and Chisholm to Huang), the Historic Preservation Section noted that the subject property does not contain and is not adjacent to any designated Prince George's County historic sites or resources. - b.
-Community Planning-In a memorandum dated November 12, 2024 (Perry to Huang), the Community Planning Division provided an evaluation of the application stating that conformance to the 2010 Approved Subregion 4 Master Plan and Sectional Map Amendment is not a required finding for this DSP. - c.
-Transportation Planning-In a memorandum dated November 14, 2024 (Ryan to Huang), the Transportation Planning Section offered the following comments:
+Historic Preservation and Archeological Review-The Planning Board has reviewed and adopts the memorandum dated October 23, 2024 (Stabler, Smith, and Chisholm to Huang).
+The Historic Preservation Section noted that the subject property does not contain and is not adjacent to any designated Prince George's County historic sites or resources. - b.
+Community Planning-The Planning Board has reviewed and adopts the memorandum dated November 12, 2024 (Perry to Huang).
+The Community Planning Division provided an evaluation of the application stating that conformance to the 2010 Approved c.
+Transportation Planning-The Planning Board has reviewed and adopts the memorandum dated November 14, 2024 (Ryan to Huang).
+The Transportation Planning Section offered the following comments: